 The open day was also very well run.
 Being able to speak to the knowledgeable lecturers and professors, seeing the modern facilities, and the fact all Surrey degrees have the option of a built-in industrial placement year meant I was convinced this would be the right course for me.

 At times, it was very stressful, but it was always stimulating and I really enjoyed it.
-My strongest memories are linked to the Department of Mechanical Engineering Sciences’ facilities, such as the CAD/FEA computers and the large workshop where we learnt about traditional manufacturing methods.
+My strongest memories are linked to the School of Mechanical Engineering Sciences’ facilities, such as the CAD/FEA computers and the large workshop where we learnt about traditional manufacturing methods.

 Life at Surrey

 Having Surrey Sports Park nearby was a highlight as it allowed me to go to the gym and play basketball each week.